strumberr/architecture-emergency-dispatch/README.md

 ```

-### This is the example flow chart of the reponder receiving their report from dispatch
+### This is the example flow chart of the reponder receiving their report from dispatch:
 ```mermaid
 sequenceDiagram
     actor Responder